-In 2020 BAMM is adding a new class to the competition in, 10, which unique amongst all classes is a single day event.
+In 2021 BAMM is adding a new class to the competition in, 10, which unique amongst all classes is a single day event.
 The traditional classes, 30, 50, and 70 continue as two-day orienteering racing with one night in the mountains.

 Participants competing in classes 50 and 70 are responsible for carrying themselves all necessary gear to complete these two tough days and one night on the mountain.
 For competitors in class 30, transportation for tents and sleeping bags is provided to the overnight locations.
 Competitors in class 30 are also allowed a somewhat lighter backpack to run with.
-Competitors in the new class, 10, will run a path demarcated by taped lines during a single day, however, just as competitors in other classes they will be required to carry a set of obligatory gear during the race.
+Competitors in the new class, 10, will run a path demarcated by taped lines, with a map and during a single day, however, just as competitors in other classes they will be required to carry a set of obligatory gear during the race.
 The starting location for all classes is in Riksgränsen.

 On the Friday morning before the race start, teams will be given a map with the course to begin planning their strategic path.
 Soon after, all teams will begin simultaneously from the starting point.
 After each of the required checkpoints have been taken, the teams will arrive to a communal camping point where all teams will sleep together in a large tent.